All Episodes

 Christina, you're now my co-host.

-Uh, we'll have to pay you soon.
+We'll have to pay you soon.

 We really appreciate it.

-This is very important for the country to hear from you, and and we appreciate you sharing your experience.
+This is very important for the country to hear from you.

-And there's so many of you that are doing it, and everybody else is ignoring it.
+And there's so many of you that are doing it.

 We won't.

-All right, that's gonna wrap things uh up for today.
+All right, that's going to wrap things up for today.

-Thanks as always for being with us.
+Thanks, as always, for being with us.

-We hope you'll set your D VR.
+We hope you'll set your DVR.

 New whistleblowers tonight.

-All the hearings that took place in Georgia, the trial out in Nevada, uh, and also we'll update you on the Wisconsin case.
+All the hearings that took place in Georgia, the trial out in Nevada, and also we'll update you on the Wisconsin case.

-We got Rhince Previs on Wisconsin.
+We got Reince Prievis on Wisconsin.

-Matt Slap is out in Nevada.
+Matt Slapp is out in Nevada.

-Way to hear their stories, and James O'Keefe and his latest beatdown of CNN, exposing them as frauds.
+And James O'Keefe and his latest beatdown of CNN, exposing them as frauds.

-Nine Eastern, say you D VR, Hannity Fox, see you then back here tomorrow.
+See you then back here tomorrow.

 Thanks for being with us.